ARC-2024-Course-Project/Project-Demo/README.md

 ## The Repository should contain

-### Add latex slides for the presentation containing the following details:
+### Add PDF slides for the presentation containing the following details:

 1. Video of the result (<=1 minute)
 2. Motivation for choosing the system to demonstrate controls or controls to demonstrate on the chosen system (<= 2 minutes)
-3. Formulation of the dynamics for the chosen system (<= 40 seconds)
+3. Formulation of the dynamics for the chosen system and representation in EL format(<= 40 seconds)
 4. Controller formulation and analysis (<=3 minutes)
 5. Plots (<= 1 minute)
 6. Questions (Subjective)

 This is a timed task and the overall duration of the presentation should not exceed 12 minutes.

+Note that slides must be less than 14 MB

 ### Add well commented code ignoring environment and setup files